 Life and Search students meet in small groups led by faculty members to analyze challenging and controversial texts that have shaped and reshaped thought, particularly in Western societies.
 Because of its prominence in world history, these courses pay special attention to the Bible and the traditions that have emerged in relationship to it.
 Life and Search courses endeavor to make the familiar unfamiliar by examining critically the logical and historical foundations of received opinion and texts.
 They also make the unfamiliar familiar by studying traditions, artifacts, and issues that most students have not yet encountered.
 Through both programs, students learn to appreciate the role of historical context in shaping values, beliefs, and practices and to reflect critically on their own values, beliefs, and practices.
 Life and Search stress skills that are central to the whole curriculum: careful reading, analytical writing, critical thinking, and discussion.

-At the start of their first year in the College, students choose to pursue either Life or Search and generally remain in their chosen program until they have completed it.
-The two programs share many features but also are distinctive.
-The following descriptions clarify the differences between Life and Search.
+At the start of their first year in the College, most students choose to pursue Life or Search (or other coordinated courses outside Life or Search that fulfill the F1 Humanities requirement), and generally remain in their chosen program until they have completed it.
+Search and Life share many features but also are distinctive.
+The following descriptions clarify the differences.

 Life: Then and Now

 The student who chooses the Life: Then and Now program completes a three semester sequence of courses.
 The first courses are taken in the fall and spring semesters of the first year.
 The third course may be taken at any time in the remaining three years of the student’s college career.